nguyenkien0703/nguyenkien0703/README.md

 ### WELCOME TO MY GITHUB 👋👋👋
-My name is Kien,Nguyen Van.I am a student at the Post and Telecommunications Institute of Technology.
+My name is Kien, Nguyen Van.
+I am a student at the Post and Telecommunications Institute of Technology.

 ## 🌐Socials